What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 If you want to understand Malta’s history well, take a guided walking tour in Valletta.
 Look at my guide for the best Valletta walking tours.

-The self-guided walking tour focuses on must-see sites in Valletta.
-It starts at Triton’s Fountain, marked as 1 on the Valletta sightseeing map.
-It just outside the City Gate of Valletta.
+The walking tour starts at Triton’s Fountain, marked as 1 on the map, just outside the City Gate.

 What to do in Valletta - Triton's Fountain Valletta